dmwm/CMSKubernetes/kubernetes/cmsweb/docs/cmsweb_developers_k8s_documentation.md

    - This configuration will be used for host cmsweb-test2.cern.ch
 - `export KUBECONFIG=/afs/cern.ch/user/m/mimran/public/cmsweb-k8s/config.cmsweb-srv3`
    - This configuration will be used for host cmsweb-test3.cern.ch
+- `export KUBECONFIG=/afs/cern.ch/user/m/mimran/public/cmsweb-k8s/config.cmsweb-srv4`
+   - This configuration will be used for host cmsweb-test4.cern.ch
+- `export KUBECONFIG=/afs/cern.ch/user/m/mimran/public/cmsweb-k8s/config.cmsweb-srv5`
+   - This configuration will be used for host cmsweb-test5.cern.ch

 To see all services and their status, following command can be used:
    - `kubectl get pods --all-namespaces`